 So if you have been told you have postnatal depression, it is definitely worth having a full thyroid panel done to check your thyroid.
 In fact I feel, just like Hypothyroid Mom, that thyroid screening should become mandatory during all pregnancies.
 Whether you’re diagnosed with a thyroid condition or not, I believe that thyroid levels should be monitored.
 As explained above, some women develop thyroid problems during pregnancy.

 I say it’s controversial to claim that some of the postnatal depression cases out there could be due to poor thyroid function, because some would suggest I am implying that postnatal depression isn’t a real thing in its own right.
 But it is, I acknowledge that.
 What I’m saying is that the thyroid could be responsible for at least some of these cases, because of its link to mental health.
 You can’t argue that this can’t be true, when low thyroid function is proven to be linked to poor mental health.
-There will be women out there who have been diagnosed with postnatal depression, have an underactive thyroid, and have no idea.
+There will be women out there who have been diagnosed with postnatal depression, have hypothyroidism, and have no idea.
 Only testing a full thyroid panel, definitely checking the all important Free T3, will rule this out.

 If someone has postnatal depression after pregnancy, then there is a chance they may have developed Hashimoto’s and/or hypothyroidism, which is causing the symptoms.